marcelmroz/IoT-Security-System/README.md

 # IoT Security System

-This repository contains the source code for an IoT Security System, which uses an ESP32 device equipped with an HC-SR04 ultrasonic sensor to monitor and manage access to a secure area.
+IoT Security System uses an ESP32 device equipped with an HC-SR04 ultrasonic sensor to monitor and manage access to a secure area.
 The system includes a backend developed in Node.js and a frontend built with React.

 ## Features